zachary-krepelka/bookmarks/README.md

 |   |    # same thing but input is html instead of json
 |   `-- treeifier.pl
 |        # creates treeview from bookmark file
+|-- extensions/
+|    # browser extensions pertaining to bookmark management
+|   `-- bookmarks-bar-enumerator/
+|        # a Chrome extension to enumerate items on the bookmarks bar
 |-- extractors/
 |    # scripts that extract and organize bookmarks of particular kinds
 |   |-- bar.sed